shoelace-style/shoelace/docs/home.md

 ## Attribution

 - Theme colors and form controls were inspired by [Element](element.eleme.io).
-- Popover positioning is handled by [Popper.js](https://popper.js.org/).
+- Positioning of menus, popovers, etc. is handled by [Popper.js](https://popper.js.org/).
 - Tooltips are provided by [Tippy.js](https://atomiks.github.io/tippyjs/).
 - The Shoelace logo was designed with a single shoelace by [Adam K Olson](https://twitter.com/adamkolson)